AHappyTeacup/cv/README.md

 - Working within a team to react and respond to feature requests and bug reports.
 - Prioritising enhancements, bug fixes, and addressing tech debt.
 - Managing legacy GitLab repos, Jenkins pipelines, and VMWare infrastructure.
-- Contributing to other developmentg teams' projects during periods of low workload.
+- Contributing to other development teams' projects during periods of low workload.
 - Presenting new and proposed features and projects to my teams.
 - Providing technical documentation on features and their usage to my team and our users.